 Stock Comparison

-In this section, I will analyze the weekly stock price movements of monday.com Ltd. (MNDY) and Asana, Inc. (ASAN) over the past year, highlighting key trends and trading dynamics.
+In analyzing the weekly stock price movements for monday.com Ltd. (MNDY) and Asana, Inc. (ASAN) over the past year, I observed significant price fluctuations and trading dynamics that have shaped investor sentiment and market positioning.

 stock price comparison